ietf-tools/rfced-www/client/content/series/rfc-tips.md

 - **Informational.** An "Informational" specification is published for the general information of the Internet community, and does not represent an Internet community consensus or recommendation.
 [RFC 2026, Section 4.2.2](/rfc/rfc2026/#section-4.2.2)
 - **Experimental.** The "Experimental" designation typically denotes a specification that is part of some research or development effort.
 Such a specification is published for the general information of the Internet technical community and as an archival record of the work.
 [RFC 2026, Section 4.2.1](/rfc/rfc2026/#section-4.2.1)
 - **Historic**.A specification describing a technology that is no longer in use or no longer recommended for use is assigned the "Historic" Status.
 - **Best Current Practice** (BCP).
-BCPs have a dual role: one is to document IETF processes as agreed by the IETF community, and the other is explained in [RFC 2026, Section 5](/rfc/rfc2026/#section-5) as: “since the Internet itself is composed of networks operated by a great variety of organizations, with diverse goals and rules, good user service requires that the operators and administrators of the Internet follow some common guidelines for policies and operations.”
+BCPs have a dual role: one is to document IETF processes as agreed by the IETF community, and the other is explained in [RFC 2026, Section 5](/rfc/rfc2026/#section-5) as: "since the Internet itself is composed of networks operated by a great variety of organizations, with diverse goals and rules, good user service requires that the operators and administrators of the Internet follow some common guidelines for policies and operations."
 - **Unknown**.
 RFCs that were published before Statuses were introduced (before RFC 1128\) are mostly considered to have an Unknown Status, with a handful having had Statuses retroactively applied.

 ## Subseries

 There are two subseries within the RFC corpus.
 Not all RFCs are part of a subseries.
 Subseries identifiers are intended to be stable identifiers for an RFC or a group of related RFCs.
 When an RFC is obsoleted, the RFC is dropped from the subseries, but the subseries identifier will remain the same.
 When a related RFC is published, it may be added to an existing subseries identifier.

 - **STD**.
-STDs are stable identifiers for “Internet Standards.”
+STDs are stable identifiers for "Internet Standards."
 An STD may consist of a single RFC or a group of RFCs related to a specific protocol.
 - **BCP**.
 BCPs are stable identifiers for Best Current Practices.
 A BCP may consist of a single RFC or a group of RFCs related to a specific IETF process or recommended guidelines.

 ## Stream